kestra-io/docs/content/docs/15.how-to-guides/build-custom-plugin.md

 We will refactor the java file from `Example.java` to `Fetch.java`.

-In this file, we will put in the appropriate schema for the plugin, and for the inputs and output of the plugin.
-This will help in generating proper documentation for the plugin.
-We will also put in examples so that any user can get help in understanding how to use the plugin.
+In this file, we will put in the appropriate schema for the plugin, including the inputs and output of the plugin.
+This will help us generate documentation for the plugin too.
+Also, we will include a few examples to help users understand how to use the plugin.

 The class should extend `Task` and implement `RunnableTask` for it to be considered as a plugin task.
 The `RunnableTask` has a generic representing the output class.
 The output class should implement `io.kestra.core.models.tasks.Output`.